jackjliew/ai-openscale/wos-behavior-drift.md

 # Drift magnitude ![beta tag](images/beta.png)
 {: #behavior-drift-ovr}

 Over time, the importance and impact of certain features in a model change.
 This affects the associated applications and resulting business outcomes.
 Through drift detection, {{site.data.keyword.aios_short}} provides a way to track model metrics, model performance, and the way in which feature weights change over time.
+As data changes, the ability of your model to make accurate predictions may deteriorate.
+Drift magnitude is the extent of the degradation of predictive performance over time.
+Use the information about drift to take corrective action.
 {: shortdesc}

 ## Understanding drift detection